-Quinn composes for ensembles and organizations of all sizes and varieties, and has recently worked with the Esprit Orchestra (contemporary orchestra, Toronto), 90th Parallel Productions (film studio, Toronto), Bakarlari (new music collective, Montreal), NOW Ensemble (contemporary chamber ensemble, New York City), Thinkin’ Big (big band, Boston), and the Jong Nederlands Blazers Ensemble (wind ensemble, Amsterdam).
-His works have been performed in Toronto, Montreal, Halifax, Boston, Chicago, Amsterdam, Utrecht, Helsinki, Saas-Fee, and other cities in North America and Europe.
+Quinn composes for ensembles and organizations of all varieties, and has recently worked with Esprit Orchestra (contemporary orchestra, Toronto), 90th Parallel Productions (film studio, Toronto), Bakarlari (new music collective, Montreal), NOW Ensemble (contemporary chamber ensemble, New York City), Thinkin’ Big (big band, Boston), and the Jong Nederlands Blazers Ensemble (wind ensemble, Amsterdam).
+His works have been performed in Toronto, Montreal, Halifax, Boston, Chicago, The Netherlands, Switzerland, Finland, and elsewhere in North America and Europe.

-In addition to individual commissions, Quinn has been a key member of arts organizations in Toronto.
-He is the founder and artistic director of Din of Shadows, an experimental music theatre company that commissions and produces interdisciplinary works by Canadian creators – the company has worked with 39 creators and performers toward 11 world premiers across its first two seasons.
+In addition to his work as a composer, Quinn has been a key member of arts organizations in Toronto.
+He is the Founding Artistic Director of Din of Shadows, an experimental music theatre company dedicated to commissioning and producing interdisciplinary works by Canadian creators.
+Founded in 2017, the company has worked with 51 creators, performers, and technical personnel from across a number of artistic fields.
 He also sits on the Board of Directors of Angela Blumberg Dance, a charitable dance organization in Toronto.
-As well, in 2016 and 2017 he served as the composer-in-residence and music director for The Secret Shakespeare Series, a theatre company for which he scored five plays.
+As well, in 2016 and 2017 he served as the Composer-in-Residence and Music Director for The Secret Shakespeare Series, a theatre company for which he scored five plays.

-Quinn holds a BMus in Jazz Composition and Guitar Performance from Boston’s Berklee College of Music, an MMus in Composition from The Netherlands’ Utrecht Conservatory, and a DMA in Composition from the University of Toronto.
-He is represented by the Society of Composers, Authors and Music Publishers of Canada (SOCAN), and has received funding from the Ontario Arts Council (OAC) and the SOCAN Foundation.
+Quinn holds a Doctor of Musical Arts (DMA) in Composition from the University of Toronto, a Master of Music (MMus) in Composition from The Utrecht Conservatory, and a Bachelor of Music (BMus) in Jazz Composition and Guitar Performance from Berklee College of Music.
+He is represented by the Society of Composers, Authors and Music Publishers of Canada (SOCAN), and has received funding from the Toronto Arts Council, the Ontario Arts Council, and the SOCAN Foundation.